Why should I write a letter to the future?

-Your email address will not be shown, but both the body and the subject of the letter will be in its entirety.
-Please refrain from mentioning specific people in a public letter (and if you do we reserve the right to delete your letter - please read our notice regarding legal and privacy issues for more details).
+If you designate your email as "public, but anonymous", it will be included in public letters section.
+Your email address will never be shown or shared, but the body and the subject of the letter will be.
+Please refrain from mentioning specific people in a public letter (and if you do, we reserve the right to delete your letter.
+Read our terms of service for more details.

 Can I FutureMe (verb!) other people?

-But you cannot change the date the letter was sent to or edit its contents.
+From your FutureMe account page, you will be able to delete a letter, change the email address, or its public/private status.
+But you cannot change the date the letter was sent to or edit the content of the letter.
 This, we feel, would be cheating, as well as a potential violation of the space-time continuum.
 So please take care when writing to the future - it's serious business, after all.

 Can I advertise on your site?
 Or how about a cobranded version for my business?

 We appreciate your interest!
 We do have the ability to create co-branded FutureMe sites - check out FutureMe Pro.
 If you want to discuss more please drop us a line by following the link below and we'll invite you to our yacht to talk business.
 Except we don't have a yacht, so it might just have to be a phone call.